julius-andreasson/MinesweeperAtHome/README.md

 # MinesweeperAtHome

 A Minesweeper clone written in Java.
+It works, but is missing some features and some parts of the code are rather messy.

 Use 'D' to dig, 'F' to flag, and 'R' to reset the round.